High-fidelity cluster state generation for ultracold atoms in an optical lattice

 We further extend our scheme for generating multipartite entangled states over whole 1D lattice sites.
-After the set of Bell pairs are prepared as mentioned above, we move unit cells toward one site right or left by changing the sign $g$ or the relative phase $\theta=\pi/2 \to 3\pi/2$, and then again perform pair-wise entanglement generation.
-In Fig.\,\ref{fig_mdep}\,(c), we show simulation results for $n=4$ with the same parameters as above, where unit cells are shifted at time $\tau=3.7$ ms indicated by the gray dashed line.
-By combining our several techniques, we finally obtain very high-fidelity cluster states, $F_{\rm PS}=0.998 (\sim \tilde{F}_{\rm PS}^3)$ with $P_{\rm suc}=0.979 (\sim \tilde{P}_{\rm suc}^3)$ or $F\sim 0.961(\sim \tilde{F}_{}^3)$.
-An important point of this result is that we succeed in suppressing the effects of uncommutative interactions, such as the Heisenberg interaction.
-Namely, we can set $J_{\rm Ising} \gg J_{\rm Heisenberg}$ in our scheme.
+After the set of 2-qubit cluster states are prepared as mentioned above, we move unit cells toward one site right or left by changing the sign $g$ or the relative phase $\theta=\pi/2 \to 3\pi/2$, and then again perform pairwise entanglement generation.
+Figure\,\ref{fig_mdep}\,(c) shows simulation results for $n=4$ with the same parameters as above, where unit cells are shifted at time $\tau=3.7$ ms indicated by the gray dashed line.
+We find only the same kind of $\hat{\cal U}_{\rm ext}$ as the above even after $\tau=3.7$\,ms, and thus we finally obtain very high-fidelity cluster states: $F_{\rm PS}=0.998 (\sim \tilde{F}_{\rm PS}^3)$ with $P_{\rm suc}=0.979 (\sim \tilde{P}_{\rm suc}^3)$ or $F\sim 0.961(\sim \tilde{F}_{}^3)$.

-Finally, we discuss the generation of 2D and 3D cluster states.
-So far, we have discussed the 1D entanglement generation, where the inter-orbital hopping $J_{12}'$ with a large magnitude is only induced along the $x$-direction.
-Importantly, this directivity helps us to suppress the extra excitation processes along the $y$- and $z$-directions.
-Thanks to the directivity and commutativity of our Ising interaction, the successive 1D entanglement generation by changing the direction allows us to generate 2D and 3D cluster states, which will be useful for fault tolerant MBQC \cite{Raussendorf2005,Raussendorf2007,Raussendorf2007a}.
-Note that the failure event of the post selection can be regarded as loss of qubits.
-Therefore, our scheme, which enhances the fidelity in return for the increased losses, is suitable for the fault tolerant MBQC that is robust against losses \cite{Stace2009}.
+In the similar way to the above, we can create 2D and 3D cluster states with the successive 1D entanglement generation by changing the direction, which will be useful for fault tolerant MBQC \cite{Raussendorf2007a,Raussendorf2007}.
+Each 1D operation is performed by inducing a large $J_{12}'$ along a certain direction only, which suppresses the $\hat{\cal U}_{\rm ext}$ causing the unwanted excitation along the other directions.
+Our schemes are also suitable for the loss tolerant MBQC scheme \cite{Stace2009,Barrett2010}.
+The failure events of the measurement used in the postselection scheme can be regarded as losses of qubits.
+It is useful to enhance the fidelity in return for the increasing losses, because MBQC is more robust against losses than errors \cite{Stace2009,Barrett2010}.